ethpandaops/dimhouse/README.md

 ./apply-dimhouse-patch.sh sigp/lighthouse unstable /path/to/lighthouse
 ```

-## Diff Management
+## Patch Management

-Diffs are stored in `diffs/<org>/<repo>/<branch>.diff`.
+Patches are stored in `patches/<org>/<repo>/<branch>.patch`.
 The system uses a fallback mechanism:
-- First tries to find a branch-specific diff
+- First tries to find a branch-specific patch
-- Falls back to `diffs/sigp/lighthouse/unstable.diff` if not found
+- Falls back to `patches/sigp/lighthouse/unstable.patch` if not found

-When working with a new branch for the first time, the script will create a new diff file specific to that branch after a successful build.
+When working with a new branch for the first time, the script will create a new patch file specific to that branch after a successful build.

 ## Configuration